Intensive introduction to working with people from refugee backgrounds, for nurses and allied health professionals.

 - Exploring the Foundation House Trauma Recovery Framework to better understand the impact of torture and trauma and the basis for interventions;

 - Overview of relevant services for people from refugee backgrounds and referral processes;

-- Approaches to refugee health assessments; and
+- Overview of refugee health assessments; and

 - Appropriate interventions for common health issues.

-Only available to Nurses and Allied Health professionals.
+Only available to Nurses and Allied Health Professionals.